Welcome to the Trainer’s Spotlight series.

 Their only aim was to cover all the content they had to cover within a specific time frame and that was it.
 They did not care if people were bored or overwhelmed.

-So, listening skills and observations skills are essential to being a good trainer.
+So, listening skills and observation skills are essential to being a good trainer.

 9. Your second tip on advice for new trainers